palbp/sempre_a_codar/Series/Building_DRAG_forAndroid/README.md

 Some considerations regarding this endeavor:
 * The application uses [Jetpack](https://developer.android.com/jetpack/getting-started)
-* The application architecture is based on the [official reference architecture](https://developer.android.com/jetpack/guide), with small variations whenever it makes sense
+* The application architecture is based on the [official reference architecture](https://developer.android.com/jetpack/guide), with small variations whenever it makes sense.
+In particular it will be combined with ideas from the [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))
 * Keep in mind that I will use this application as a way for experimenting with *not so* familiar techniques in the context of my continuous learning process, namely:
   * The design favors composition over techniques based on inheritance and polymorphism.
 The latter will only be used when enforced by the framework
   * The solution favors immutability.
 Mutations are only used when we are unable to avoid them